Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

-Below is a detailed overview of 15 major laws and rule changes expected to take effect or advance significantly in 2026, based on government announcements, policy roadmaps, and ongoing legislative discussions.
+Here’s a detailed overview of 15 key laws and regulations expected to take effect or advance significantly in 2026.

 1. Stricter Immigration and Residency Requirements

-Japan plans to tighten screening for permanent residency and naturalization, including stricter background checks, longer evaluation periods, and closer scrutiny of tax and social insurance payment history.
+Japan will tighten screening for permanent residency and naturalization, including longer evaluation periods, stricter background checks, and closer scrutiny of tax and social insurance history.

 Who it affects: Foreign residents, long-term visa holders